jymcheong/ETW-tutorialSet/README.md

 ***

 ### Near real-time response
-Typical collect-to-analyze centrally workflow will incur a round-trip that is too high latency to be useful for near-real-time response.
 ETW provides the data to decide when to trigger actions on the endpoint instantly, either directly from events or after correlation within endpoint, avoiding the need to send a firehose of data to a backend.

 This series will show how to use ETW for near-real-time application and egress control (as shown in the earlier roadmap), using high-level C# code, without kernel-level development.